Kamala Harris moves to Blair House as her official residence undergoes repairs | Politics

 “It’s such a cozy and beautiful place.
 There is so much history here, and it tells the great story of our country.
 So many presidents have passed through that black and white marble threshold.
 Yes, it has a lot of square footage, but it feels like a home,” Capricia Marshall, a former chief of protocol and current board member of the Blair House Restoration Fund, was quoted as saying by The Washington Times.

-President Joe Biden and the First Lady spend the night before their inauguration here.
+President Joe Biden and the First Lady spent the night before their inauguration here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)